aslebloas/AirBnB_clone/README.md

 To start the console:
 ```
 $ cd AirBnB_clone
-~/AirBnB$ ./console.py
+AirBnB$ ./console.py
 ```

 ### How to use it
-All these objects class are available:
+All these objects classes are available:

 - BaseModel (which is the parent class.
 All other classes inherit from it.)